SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 One option that I recommend is learning how to build a solar oven.
 The method that you’re going to learn about today will teach you how to build a solar oven using a pizza box.

 What are the benefits of doing this?

 Well, the sun is an example of a renewable resource.
 Each day when it comes up, we can use the sun’s energy to power various things (hence why solar panels are so popular).

 With a solar oven, you’ll essentially use the sun’s energy to cook your food.
 Pretty simple concept, wouldn’t you agree?

 Another thing that’s great about this method is that you can build it pretty much free since most of the required tools are already most likely in your home.

 How hot will a DIY solar oven get?
 It depends.
 If you live in a really hot area, like Arizona or Nevada, it might exceed 200-degrees Fahrenheit.
 On average, though, expect yours to hover between 125- and 185-degrees Fahrenheit depending on the conditions.

-With a homemade solar oven, you’ll be able to cook things like hot dogs, rice, heat soups, and if it gets hot enough, even bake cookies!
+With a homemade solar oven, you will be able to cook things like hot dogs, rice, heat soups, and if it gets hot enough, even bake cookies!
 At the very least, it’s a fun project to do with the kids on a Saturday afternoon.
 To learn how to do it, click on the link below.